1st Edition

 Biography

-Marzenna Anna Weresa is Professor at the SGH Warsaw School of Economics, Poland; director of the World Economy Research Institute; a member of the Harvard Business School Microeconomics of Competitiveness Affiliate Network; a principal investigator in research projects financed by FP7, Horizon 2020, Bloomberg Initiative Grants, COST Actions; an expert of the European Commission on policies for research and innovation.
-Research focus: innovation systems and policy, digital transformation, FDI, international trade and competitiveness.
+Marzenna Anna Weresa is Professor at the SGH Warsaw School of Economics, Poland; director of the World Economy Research Institute, Poland; a member of the Microeconomics of Competitiveness Affiliate Network at Harvard Business School, Boston; a principal investigator in research projects financed by FP7, Horizon 2020, Bloomberg Initiative Grants, and COST Actions; and an expert for the European Commission on policies for research and innovation.
+Her research focuses on innovation systems and policy, digital transformation, FDI, international trade, and competitiveness.